Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks

 \subsection{Applications}

-This section illustrates the utility of our model in TC monitoring under two different scenarios: exposed Low-Level Circulation Center (LLCC) and early stages of eye formation.
+This section illustrates the application of our model in TC monitoring under two different scenarios: exposed Low-Level Circulation Center (LLCC) and early stages of eye formation.

 Relatively weak TCs under vertical wind shear (VWS) might not have any convection directly covering their LLCC.
-The center of such TCs could be determined by the curvature of the cumulus surrounding the LLCC using VIS images.
-However, these low-level cumulus are usually difficult to identify in IR images as shown in Figure 17a, which makes positioning harder at night.
-In Figure 17b, the AI-generated image simulates the cumulus surrounding the LLCC, which is indicated by the orange cross.
-The positioning using the AI-generated image is verified by the ASCAT Coastal Wind data, which shows that the direction of wind follows the curvature of the cumulus simulated by our model, and the center of TC corresponds to the center of curvature of the cumulus.
+The center of such TCs could be determined by the curvature of the low-level clouds surrounding the LLCC using VIS images.
+However, low-level clouds are usually difficult to identify in IR images as shown in Fig. 15a, which makes positioning harder at night.
+In Fig. 15b, the AI-generated image simulates the low-level clouds surrounding the LLCC, which is indicated by the orange cross.
+The positioning using the AI-generated image is verified by the ASCAT Coastal Wind data, which shows that the direction of wind follows the curvature of the clouds simulated by our model, and the center of TC corresponds to the center of curvature of the low-level clouds.

+While the ASCAT can only provide one pass for a particular typhoon each night, our model generates continuous images at time intervals of 2.5 minutes (target area) or 10 minutes (full-disk).
+Therefore, our model could enhance the continuous positioning of weak TCs for operational purposes.

-Eye formation is a crucial process in TC intensification. \cite{chen2022two} proposed two types of eye formation: clearing formation (CF) and banding formation (BF).
+Eye formation is a crucial process in TC intensification.
+Two types of eye formation are proposed by \cite{chen2022two}: clearing formation (CF) and banding formation (BF).
 CF is usually related to the Rapid Intensification (RI) of TCs.
 Thick cirrus remain in the eye during the early stages of CF, which makes it relatively difficult to identify the eye in IR images.
 However, with a much lower imaginary index of refraction for ice particles \cite{warren2008optical}, visible light could penetrate the cirrus in the forming eye.
 Therefore, it is easier to identify the eye during CF in VIS images than in IR images, and the identification of forming eyes significantly contributes to TC intensity forecasts.